alexalemi/virtuosi/old-content/ask-a-physicist.md

 Slug: ask-a-physicist
 Author: Alemi

-We've added a new feature here at the Virtuosi. &nbsp;Ask a Physicist. &nbsp;To the right in the sidebar you will see a link to our shared email account. &nbsp;Feel free to send us email asking any question you desire. &nbsp;We will do our best as starting PhD Graduate students to answer. <br /><br />Wondering about some physics principle? &nbsp;Want to know what life as a grad student is like? &nbsp;Want to know our favorite music? &nbsp;Ask away.
+We've added a new feature here at the Virtuosi.
+Ask a Physicist.
+To the right in the sidebar you will see a link to our shared email account.
+Feel free to send us email asking any question you desire.
+We will do our best as starting PhD Graduate students to answer.

+Wondering about some physics principle?
+Want to know what life as a grad student is like?
+Want to know our favorite music?
+Ask away.